 Despite these problems, some members of Congress are proposing expanding this system to women.
 However, I don’t think this is the best way to achieve equality.
 Instead of expanding a burdensome system to women, we should end the Selective Service registration requirement for everyone.

-Please tell the Senator to oppose efforts to expand the Selective Service, and to instead support the Wyden/Lummis amendment #4161 to end compulsory draft registration for both men and women in this year's National Defense Authorization Act."
+Please tell the Senator to oppose efforts to expand the Selective Service, and to instead support the Selective Service Repeal Act to end compulsory draft registration for everyone.

-3) Call two times to be connected to each of your Senators.
+3) Call two times to be connected to each of your Senators, and once for your Representative.
 If you can't get through, consider looking up the number for your local office—usually found on the legislator's website.